dogsheep/twitter-to-sqlite/README.md

     Access token: xxx
     Access token secret: xxx

 This will create a file called `auth.json` in your current directory containing the required values.
+To save the file at a different path or filename, use the `--auth=myauth.json` option.

 ## Retrieving your Twitter followers